MESC2004/TC2005B_Videogame/Software_Engineering/USER_STORIES.md

 - As a user, I want to be able to play cards from my hand to the field to interact with the game.
 - As a user, I want to be able to use a mix of attack, defense and effects to beat my opponent.

-## Gameplay
+## Controls and UI

-- As a user, I want to be able to interaxct with the cards with mouse inputs.
+- As a user, I want to be able to interact with the cards with mouse inputs.
 - As a user, I want to be able to see the cards in my hand and the cards on the field.
 - As a user, I want to be able to understand the card's values and effects at a glance.